Top Growth Hacking Metrics: How to Measure the Success Efforts

-- Average deal cycle: this is the amount of time it takes you to close a prospect after you interact with them.
+Average deal cycle: this is the amount of time it takes you to close a prospect after interacting with them.
 For your growth hacking efforts to succeed, you need to shorten this cycle by optimizing your sales process.

 3. Activation Stage